 PROGRAM MANAGER: Nick Kacsandi

-OPPORTUNITY: NineSigma’s client is interested in a range of partnership options targeted at optimizing material solutions to their current application.
-Depending on the nature of the proposed solution, this RFP could result in one or more of the following: licensing, joint development, proof of concept leading to scale-up to manufacturing, supplier agreement.
+OPPORTUNITY: Depending on the nature of the proposed solution this RFP could result in one or more of the following: technology licensing, technology acquisition, machinery purchase, joint development, proof of concept leading to scale-up to manufacturing.

 SOLUTION PROVIDER HELP DESK:

 NineSigma, representing an International Supplier of Packaging Components, invites proposals for systems and equipment to create high quality, multi-hued designs and decorations on complex, 3D packaging components comprised of glass or metal.

 Vivid, complex packaging decorations can set products apart in the competitive global marketplace, but overall quality of many designs is limited by package shape and substrate material.
 NineSigma’s client employs packaging that ranges from simple cylinders to complex three-dimensional structures, comprised of plastic, glass or metal.
 Inherent geometrical limitations prevent printing around surface edges or transition areas.
 Furthermore, anodized aluminum and glass are not readily receptive to inks and coatings and can be problematic at high volume.

 Many systems that have overcome these limitations still cannot print across a diverse color spectrum, often being limited to a single- or dual-color system.
 Standard decorating techniques such as screen-printing and pad printing are not sufficient.
 Novel automated solutions are required to meet near term production opportunities.